 The international event involves: Munich, Twente, Technical University of Denmark, INSA Tolouse, Liege, Politecnico of Turin, Aalborg, Saskatchewan, Brigham Young, Toronto, Norwegian University of Science and Technology.

-Organized by the Vertical Flight Society, it is the main competition at a global level in the vertical take-off aircraft sector.
+It is the main competition at a global level in the vertical take-off aircraft sector.

 The Vertical Flight Society design competitions offer an excellent opportunity for participating students to solve a real problem, focusing on the the rotary-wing, an excellent component in the curriculum of the Master's Degree course in Aeronautics Engineering at Politecnico.

 The participating universities include: University of Maryland, Georgia Institute of Technology, Virginia Polytechnic Institute and State University, Pennsylvania State University, St. Louis University, TU Delft, University of Liverpool, Nanjing University of Aeronautics and Astronautics, Beihang University.